 - Click Sign Up and fill our your details

 - Retrieve your confirmation code via email and confirm your sign up

 After signing in you can upload images by clicking the blue

 + in the bottom right of the screen and submitting a photo from your phone gallery

 To clean up the project, you can run the following command from the project directory.
 Note that doing so will delete everything from the project.

-AWS Amplify has always been a favourite of mine when it comes to developing apps fast and securely on AWS so pairing that with my favourite cross-platform framework, Flutter; I was always going to be bias towards the awesomeness.
+AWS Amplify has always been a favorite of mine when it comes to developing apps fast and securely on AWS so pairing that with my favorite cross-platform framework, Flutter; I was always going to be biased towards the awesomeness.